Article

 Head of Global Myopia Management | ZEISS Vision Care

-Uncorrected myopia can pose a significant challenge to children and affected individuals in everyday life.
-Simple tasks such as reading signs, recognizing people, reading words on boards in classroom etc. can become difficult.
-Participating in sports or driving with uncorrected myopia can be a safety issue.
-Objects in the distance may appear blurry and it might be difficult to judge distances accurately.
-These challenges are likely to affect a person’s productivity in their environment.
+Uncorrected myopia can pose a significant challenge in everyday life, particularly for children.
+Simple tasks such as reading signs, recognizing people, reading text on classroom boards can become difficult.
+Participating in sports or driving with uncorrected myopia may also present safety issues, as distant objects appear blurry and judging distances may appear harder.
+These challenges can negatively affect productivity in daily environments.

 • +58%